tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 detection region.
 Then we use points around the center of that bounding box as seeds for tracking those individuals with SAM2.

 {{< notice warning >}}
-This code is shared purely for research purposes and should not be used as is for anything beyond education.
+This code is shared purely for research purposes and should not be used as-is for anything beyond education.
 The reliability of these tools in production settings needs to be tested thoroughly
 {{< /notice >}}